isomerpages/moe-damaipri/_holistic-education/Projects/Character & Citizenship Education (Sexuality Education).md

 </table>

 ### Information for Parents

-8. Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.
+<div style="text-align:justify;">8.
+Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.<br><br>
 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form is also downloadable [](/files/2022%20SEd%20Opt%20Out%20form.pdf).
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 26/1/2022.

-10. Parents can contact the school at [damai\_ps@moe.edu.sg](mailto:damai_ps@moe.edu.sg) or **64456483** for discussion or to seek clarification about the school’s sexuality education programme.
+This form is also downloadable [here](/files/2022%20SEd%20Opt%20Out%20form.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 26/1/2022.<br><br>10.
+Parents can contact the school at damai_ps@moe.edu.sg or  **64456483** for discussion or to seek clarification about the school’s sexuality education programme. <br><br>

-11. Parents, who wish to attend the school sexuality education programmes, should also contact the school to make the necessary arrangement.
+11. Parents, who wish to attend the school sexuality education programmes, should also contact the school to make the necessary arrangement.</div>